 Receivables (current portion) amounted to ₱2,011.00 million and ₱1,994.50 million as of December 31, 2018 and 2019, respectively.
 The receivables are comprised of finance lease receivable, receivables from Related Parties and trade receivables.

-In 2019, the Company entered into a long-term building lease agreement with Makati North Hotel Ventures, Inc. for the lease of a portion of Ayala North Exchange.
+- In 2019, the Company entered into a long-term building lease agreement with Makati North Hotel Ventures, Inc. for the lease of a portion of Ayala North Exchange.
 The Company classified the agreement as a finance lease and has an outstanding finance lease receivable amounting to ₱2,267.93 million.
-As of December 31, 2019, the current portion of finance lease receivable amounted to ₱52.68 million.
-Receivables from Related Parties are short-term, interest-bearing loans which are subject to monthly repricing.
-As of December 31, 2018, and 2019, receivables from Related Parties amounted to ₱1,936.21 million and ₱1,803.89 million, respectively.
-Trade receivables are comprised of accrued rent and billed receivables.
+As of December 31, 2019, the current portion of finance lease receivable amounted to ₱52.68 million. - Receivables from Related Parties are short-term, interest-bearing loans which are subject to monthly repricing.
+As of December 31, 2018, and 2019, receivables from Related Parties amounted to ₱1,936.21 million and ₱1,803.89 million, respectively. - Trade receivables are comprised of accrued rent and billed receivables.
 Accrued rent pertains to receivables resulting from the application of straight-line method of recognizing rental income.
 As of December 31, 2018, and 2019, the current portion of accrued rent amounted to ₱22.98 million and ₱27.33 million, respectively.
 Billed receivables are receivables from tenants for rentals of office and retail spaces and recovery charges for common area and utilities.
 These are noninterest bearing and are generally collectible within 30 days.
 As of December 31, 2018, and 2019, billed receivables amounted to ₱59.38 million and ₱117.89 million, respectively.

 Other current assets amounted to ₱118.50 million and ₱157.60 million as of December 31, 2018 and 2019, respectively.
 Other current assets are comprised of input VAT, creditable withholding taxes, prepaid expenses, and advances to suppliers.
+Increase in this account was mainly due to higher input VAT and creditable withholding taxes, driven by the increased in operation of Ayala North Exchange.

 Receivables (noncurrent portion) pertain to the noncurrent portion of the finance lease receivable and trade receivables.
 As of December 31, 2018, and 2019, noncurrent receivables amounted to ₱209.42 million and ₱2,556.98 million, respectively.
+Finance lease was receivable was computed based on present value of future rental payments from MNHVI.

-Investment properties amounted to ₱8,188.05 million and ₱6,192.37 million as of December 31, 2018 and 2019, respectively.
-Investment properties are composed of buildings and improvements and construction-in-progress.
-Investment properties pertain to Solaris One and Ayala North Exchange, which are being leased out to commercial lessees.
-As of December 31, 2018, and 2019, building and improvements amounted to ₱5,468.03 million and ₱6,190.39 million, respectively.
-Construction-in-progress pertains to ongoing construction, installation, and related activities for the completion of Ayala North Exchange.
-As of December 31, 2018, and 2019, construction-in-progress amounted to ₱2,720.15 million and ₱1.98 million, respectively.
-In 2019, the Company entered into a long-term building lease agreement with Makati North Hotel Ventures, Inc. for the lease of a portion of Ayala North Exchange.
-The Company classified the agreement as a finance lease and has an outstanding finance lease receivable amounting to ₱2,267.93 million, and recognized gain under finance lease of ₱397.14 million and interest income of ₱46.84 million.
-Gain under finance lease of ₱397.14 million pertains to the difference between the fair value of finance lease receivable of ₱2,221.09 million and the carrying amount of the portion of Ayala North Exchange under finance lease of ₱1,823.95 million, which was removed from investment properties.
+- In 2019, the Company entered into a long-term building lease agreement with Makati North Hotel Ventures, Inc. for the lease of a portion of Ayala North Exchange.
+The Company classified the agreement as a finance lease and has an outstanding finance lease receivable amounting to ₱2,267.93 million, and recognized gain under finance lease of ₱397.14 million and interest income of ₱46.84 million. - Gain under finance lease of ₱397.14 million pertains to the difference between the fair value of finance lease receivable of ₱2,221.09 million and the carrying amount of the portion of Ayala North Exchange under finance lease of ₱1,823.95 million, which was removed from investment properties.
 The Company remains to be the legal owner of the portion of the building under finance lease.